ejj/kelda/README.md

   - Containers should continue running if the leader dies
   - If a container dies, Kube should restart it
   - If a worker dies, containers should be rescheduled
-- Look into delay from containers booting to them showing up in `kelda show`